Charlotte Hawkins Brown: Early life

 Charlotte Hawkins Brown was born in Henderson, North Carolina, on June 11, 1883, to Caroline Frances and an estranged father.
 The granddaughter of former slaves, she was born in a time where large numbers of African Americans were moving north.
 She moved to Cambridge, Massachusetts, at a young age, where she was raised and educated.

 Along with her brother Mingo, Charlotte attended public school in Cambridge.
 She was chosen as a speaker for her first graduation and following this attended the Cambridge English High School.
 Though her mother was hesitant, Brown was dedicated to her education and chose to attend Salem State Normal School.
-All of her schooling expenses were paid by Massachusetts Board of Education member Alice Freeman Palmer, after they met by chance and Palmer was taken aback by Brown’s dedication.
+All of her schooling expenses were paid by Massachusetts Board of Education member Alice Freeman Palmer, after they met by chance and Palmer was taken aback by Brown's dedication.

 Career

 After one year of college, Brown was hired to work at the Bethany Institute, a rural school for African American children, in Sedalia, North Carolina.
-Brown arrived to the school, run by the American Missionary Association, in 1901 to find it severely lacking in resources.
+Brown arrived at the school, run by the American Missionary Association, in 1901 to find it severely lacking in resources.

 When the American Missionary Association decided to close the school a year later, Brown decided to create a school on her own.
-Coming from humble beginnings in a small blacksmith’s cabin, Brown continued raising money, eventually obtaining 200 acres and constructing two new buildings for her campus.
+Coming from humble beginnings in a small blacksmith's cabin, Brown continued raising money, eventually obtaining 200 acres and constructing two new buildings for her campus.
 The school, named the Palmer Memorial Institute in honor of Alice Freeman Palmer, opened on October 10, 1902, and was a day and boarding school for African Americans.
-Brown worked tirelessly to create a safe haven for African American youth, she established the Palmer Memorial Institute’s board of trustees entirely of African Americans.
-Brown’s institute served as one of the only schools in North Carolina to offer college preparatory programs.
+Brown worked tirelessly to create a safe haven for African American youth, she established the Palmer Memorial Institute's board of trustees entirely of African Americans.
+Brown's institute served as one of the only schools in North Carolina to offer college preparatory programs.

 By the 1920s, the Palmer Memorial Institute was an established and successful boarding school attracting students from around the country, many of whom went on to become educators.
 Brown attracted national attention for her efforts, lecturing frequently at colleges around the country and receiving several honorary degrees.
 In 1941 she published The Correct Thing To Do--To Say--To Wear, committing many of her educational philosophies and maxims in print.
 She continued to run the school until her retirement in 1952.

-In addition to her work at the Palmer Institute, Brown was active in national efforts to improve opportunities for African Americans, including the Southern Commission for Interracial Cooperation and the Negro Business League.
+In addition to her work at the Palmer Institute, Brown was active in national efforts to improve opportunities for African Americans, including the Commission on Interracial Cooperation and the National Negro Business League.
 She was the first African American woman named to the national board of the YWCA.
 She was an honorary member of Alpha Kappa Alpha sorority.